The purpose of the Certificate of Capacity

-Information you provide on a TAC certificate of capacity helps us make claim related decisions to better support your patient's independence, recovery and return to work.
-When you accurately complete a certificate of capacity you provide critical information about your patient's injuries and their capacity for work and help to facilitate better outcomes for your patient.
+Information you provide on a TAC Certificate of Capacity helps us make claims-related decisions to better support your patient's independence, recovery and return to work.
+When you accurately complete a Certificate of Capacity, you provide critical information about your patient's injuries and their capacity for work and help facilitate better outcomes for your patient.

-  - provide guidance to your patients about what they can do after their injury.
+- provide guidance to your patients about what they can do after their injury

 *Kosny A, et al 2006 Early Healthcare Provider Communication with Patients and Their Workplace Following a Lost-time Claim for an Occupational Musculoskeletal Injury, Journal of Occupational Rehabilitation

 A Certificate of Capacity may be issued by one of the following authorised health professionals, who must be registered and be the primary practitioner responsible for treating the client's injuries:

 - Medical professional